Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 When working out the layout for your backyard, you need to spend some time analysing the site.
 Work out where the sunny spots are, and where there is full shade.
 Try and analyse how you use the site, how you move through it, access, paths both for feet and wheelbarrows etc. Then start designing, but looking at the space as a whole.
 Put the shed somewhere you can access it easily, but also, if possible, in a shady spot.
 Design paths with good access, then look to what trees to place where?
 Fungal prone trees such as apricots, need to receive morning sun.
 Hardy trees such as plums can go anywhere, so place them last in your design.

 Sound complicated?
 It is!
-It takes me around 70 hours to complete each design for our clients!
+It takes me around 70 hours to complete each design for my clients!

 How many of these avoidable mistakes have you made in the past?